Hydrilla: Introduction

 Hydrilla is naturalized and invasive in the United States following release in the 1950s and 1960s from aquariums into waterways in Florida, due to the aquarium trade.
 It is now established in parts of southern Canada and in the United States from Connecticut to Texas, and also in California.
 By the 1990s control and management were costing millions of dollars each year.

 The plant was introduced when a Florida West Coast aquarium dealer shipped live Hydrilla from Sri Lanka under the common name "Indian star-vine."
 These plants were considered unsatisfactory and were dumped into a canal near Tampa Bay, where they flourished.
 By 1955, the plants found their way from Tampa to Miami as they were transported for cultivation and pet trade sale.
 It is believed that several undocumented cases of accidental or careless releases followed, as there was extensive spread of the Hydrilla throughout Florida and the southeastern United States.

+Importance of accurate identification

+Accurate identification of Hydrilla verticillata is essential for regulatory reporting, ecological monitoring, and management planning.
+Misidentification may lead to unnecessary treatment of native vegetation or delayed response to invasive spread.

+Hydrilla is frequently confused with Elodea canadensis and Egeria densa due to similar submerged growth form.